 The refrigeration industry plays a major and increasing role in today’s global economy, with significant contributions made in food, health, energy and environmental domains, demanding the attention of policy makers.

-In 2016, this industry represented around 2.3% of Australia's GDP and directly employed more than 214,000 Australians.
+In 2022, this industry represented over 2% of Australia's GDP and directly employed about 370,000 Australians.

-Refrigerant Australia is technology neutral and works to ensure a level playing field throughout the industry, realising that the cost of free-riders is not only high, but such activities degrade this very essential industry.
+Refrigerants Australia is technology neutral and works to ensure a level playing field throughout the industry, realising that the cost of free-riders is not only high, but such activities degrade this very essential industry.

-Advocacy pays environmental dividends
+Advocacy pays environmental dividends.

 The impact of the results of Refrigerants Australia’s advocacy and urging is clear in CSIRO estimates of emissions reductions.